Government of Spain: mandatory formalities for foreigners.

 The procedure will be as follows:

-Remember to come to your appointment with ALL documents prepared.
+Remember to attend your appointment with ALL documents prepared.

 • Place of submission:

-Registration in the Central Register of Foreigners in Granada is done at the Immigration Office located at C/ San Agapito, number 2.
+Registration in the Central Register of Foreign Nationals in Granada is carried out at the Immigration Office (Oficina de Extranjería), located at C/ San Agapito, no. 2.

 • Deadline for submission:

-Three months from the date of entry in Spain..
+Three months from your date of entry into Spain.

 • Issuance of the registration certificate:

-Once you have paid the tax and hand in your documents you will receive a registration certificate, stating your name, nationality, address, foreign identity number/número de identidad de extranjero (NIE) and date of registration.
+Once you have submitted your documents and paid the fee you will receive a registration certificate indicating your name, nationality, address, Foreign National Identification Number (NIE) and date of registration.

 • Your passport

-• Your residence permit in the EU country where you are studying (both sides).
-It needs to be fully valid for the whole period of your stay at University of Granada.
+• Your residence permit (both sides) issued in the EU country where your home university is located.
+It must be valid for the whole period of your stay at the University of Granada.

 Imagen